SaasSquad/GenMedix/README.md

 ## Backend

 For detailed instructions on how to install and run the backend API server, please refer to the `genmedix-backend` directory.
+Note: The backend requires an API key for functionality.
+Instructions for obtaining the API key are in the backend's README file.

 ## Desktop View